alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Installing_SLES_on_Nvidia_DPU.md

 ![image](https://github.com/alex-isv/solutions-engineering/assets/52678960/d5b92529-164e-4659-978c-061b0ce9e0be)

 Modify a Dockerfile and bfb-build file according to your OS release.
+See attached example Dockerfile for SLES.

 install a podman